 We’ve got an extra special post for you today and we hope it will be warmly received by all of you - our wonderful Skiggle community.

-You’ll all of course be familiar with my eldest son as the inspiration behind Skiggle.
-And you’ll know him as ‘Will’ as this is how he’s always been presented via the charity, but this is in fact his middle name.
+I hope that you’ll all be familiar with my eldest son as the inspiration behind Skiggle.
+You may formerly have known him as ‘Will’ as this is how he was initially been presented via the charity (due to his age), but this is in fact his middle name.
 His birth name is actually ‘James’ and as James has recently turned 17, we now feel like it’s the perfect time for you all to meet him properly.
 As my husband said, “If he was able to, he’d no doubt be drinking with his mates and would probably be all over social media anyway like most 17 year olds!”

 When we first came up with the concept of Skiggle in 2016, it was a step into the unknown.
 As well as being a busy mum to a child with complex special needs, I (Christine) also had two younger daughters, and my number one job – as it remains to this day – is to protect them all.